 We looked at a lot of sailboats before finding our spacious, light filled, spry and sturdy girl.... probably over 250.
 We came close to making several offers but ultimately none felt right until we met Renaissance.

-She came to us in like-new mint condition with a ton of great upgrades (Spectra Watermaker, brand new sails, full chain, new batteries, 300W solar, electric freshwater heads), outfitted by her previous owner for longer excursions, which sadly never happened.
+She came to us in like-new mint condition with a ton of great upgrades (Spectra Watermaker, brand new sails, full chain, new batteries, 320W solar panels, electric freshwater heads), outfitted by her previous owner for longer excursions, which sadly never happened.
 We purchased her in February 2021 and immediately started cruising.
 We've done a bunch of upgrades on her you can read about here.

 We previously were based in the San Francisco Bay and owned a 1999 Catalina 320 which we sailed and anchored out almost every weekend until we decided to venture out if the Golden Gate and headed south.